 Welcoming a new addition to your family is supposed to be a happy time in your life.
 So you may not want to think about the possibility that you or your partner might not live long enough to see your bundle of joy grow up.
 However, in the event that the unexpected happens, you’ll want to know that there’s someone to take care of your child and cover his or her expenses until adulthood.
 You can designate a guardian for your child by creating or updating your will.
 This way, you’ll get to choose who cares for your child instead of leaving it to the courts to make the decision for you.

 It’s especially common for people to buy life insurance when they’re expecting a baby.
 Why?
 Because the purpose of life insurance is to protect the people in your life who are dependent on you financially in the event that you die prematurely.
 And when you have a child, you’re guaranteed to have at least one person who is financially dependent on you.

 Although there are many different types of life insurance you can buy, term life insurance is the best bet for most families.
 It’s typically the optimal way to ensure your family is covered financially without being overprotected.

-Having a child can be challenging because of the sleep deprivation and change in family dynamics that comes along with it.
+Having a child can be challenging because of sleep deprivation and change in family dynamics that come along with it.
 But welcoming a new addition to your home can also be stressful financially.
 The good news, however, is that when you take the time to consider your finances and prepare for changes in your income and expenses, it’s a lot easier to enjoy this special time in your life.